Updated: December 12, 2024

 Portuguese tax number

 To open a bank account in Portugal, you will need an NIF, which is the Portuguese tax number.
-You can apply to have a fiscal representative.
+You can apply to have a fiscal representative (mandatory for non-EU nationals).
 You can also apply for your NIF number online to avoid visiting the local tax office.
 Our partner, Global Citizen Solutions, offers a comprehensive guide about how to get a tax identification number (NIF) in Portugal.

 Portuguese bank account